Dynamic Appointment Scheduling: Homogeneous exponential case

 whereas, for $k=1,\ldots,n$,

 \end{theorem}

-\begin{remark}{\em Above we attributed the contributions of the waiting times to the slots between subsequent arrivals.
-More precisely, in the quantity $g_k(t)$ we keep track of the contributions to the expected waiting time by all customers in the system, between two subsequent arrivals (with an interarrival time $t$), given there are $k$ clients present at the beginning of the slot (i.e., directly after the arrival of a client).
-There is a convenient alternative, though: we can work instead with $h_k$, denoting the expected waiting time of a client if the number of clients immediately after her arrival is $k$ (i.e., also the waiting time {\it outside} the interarrival time under consideration).
-Some thought reveals that this way one also gathers the sum of the clients' mean waiting times.
-This alternative has an important advantage, namely its simplicity: we have
+\begin{remark} {\em \tredd{In Theorem \ref{t1},} we \tredd{kept track of} the contributions of the waiting times to the slots between subsequent arrivals.
+More precisely, in the quantity $g_k(t)$ we keep track of the contributions to the expected waiting time by all \tredd{clients} in the system, between two subsequent arrivals (with an interarrival time $t$), given there are $k$ clients present at the beginning of the slot (i.e., directly after the arrival of a client).
+There is a convenient alternative, though: we can work instead with $h_k$, denoting the expected waiting time of a client if the number of clients immediately after her arrival is $k$ (i.e., also the waiting time {\it outside} the interarrival time under consideration). \tredd{Some thought reveals that this way one also gathers the sum of the clients' mean waiting times.
+Indeed, the quantities $g_k(t)$ represent the aggregate waiting time (of all clients present, that is) in the interval of length $t$, whereas $h_k$ is the waiting time of the single client in the rest of the schedule, in both cases conditional on $k$ clients being present at the beginning of the slot.
+Informally one could say that working with the $g_k(t)$\,s one first adds up the contributions of the clients and then one aggregates over time, whereas working with the $h_k$\,s one does the opposite.}